EngineerMichael/Automatic-Teller-Machine-Simulation/README.md

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU General Public License v3.0 .